Derby: Railways

+There are also local stations at Peartree (on the Newark to Crewe route) and Spondon (on the Nottingham to Matlock route), although their stopping services are very limited.

+Buses and coaches

+Derby bus station is the hub for local bus services in and around the city.
+Routes are operated by a number of companies, but principally Trentbarton and Arriva Derby.
+Destinations include, but are not limited to, Belper, Burton-upon-Trent, Ilkeston, Ripley, Nottingham, Uttoxeter, Chesterfield, Leicester, Mansfield, and Swadlincote.

+The city is on several National Express routes; destinations include Birmingham, Gatwick Airport, Leicester, Leeds and London.

 Roads

-The city has extensive transport links with other areas of the country.
-The M1 motorway passes about 10 mi east of the city, linking Derby southwards to the London area and northwards to Sheffield and Leeds.
-Other major roads passing through or near Derby include the A6 (historically the main route from London to Carlisle, also linking to Leicester and Manchester), A38 (Bodmin to Mansfield via Bristol and Birmingham), A50 (Warrington to Leicester via Stoke-on-Trent), A52 (Newcastle-under-Lyme to Mablethorpe, including Brian Clough Way linking Derby to Nottingham) and A61 (Derby to Thirsk via Sheffield and Leeds).
+The M1 motorway passes about 10 mi east of the city, linking Derby southwards to London and northwards to Sheffield and Leeds.
+Other major roads passing through or near Derby include the A6 (historically the main route from London to Carlisle, also linking to Leicester and Manchester); A38 (Bodmin to Mansfield, via Bristol and Birmingham); A50 (Warrington to Leicester, via Stoke-on-Trent); A52 (Newcastle-under-Lyme to Mablethorpe, including Brian Clough Way linking Derby to Nottingham); and A61 (Derby to Thirsk, via Sheffield and Leeds).

 On 16 March 2011, Mercian Way, the final section of the city's inner ring road, was opened to traffic.
-This new section connects Burton Road with Uttoxeter New Road, and crosses Abbey Street.
-Abbey Street is the only road between the two ends from which Mercian Way can be accessed.
+This new section connects Burton Road with Uttoxeter New Road; it crosses Abbey Street, which is the only road between the two ends from which Mercian Way can be accessed.